 Yes, students eligible for tutoring in both Math and ELA do need to receive a minimum of 3 times a week for 10 weeks for both content areas.
-Students should receive tutoring in only one subject per cycle.
-It is important to go deep, not wide, when it comes to tutoring supports.
+It is important to focus intensively on one content area at a time to maximize the impact of tutoring supports.
 For every tutoring cycle, students should receive tutoring in only one subject.
 The length of a tutoring cycle will depend on the grade level and local context, but the length does need to fulfill the minimum requirements outlined in Act 771.